 LUTUM!

-This project is an experiement in using analog materials for interactivity, created as part of my senior thesis at NYU Tisch in 2023.
+This project is an experiement in using analog materials for digital interactivity, created as part of my senior thesis at NYU Tisch in 2023.

 The Story